johanbook/docs/docs/development/testing/automated_testing/README.md

 The anatomy of an automated test can be broken down into the following stages:

 1. Setup
+2. Arrange
-2. Interaction
+3. Interaction
-3. Assertions
+4. Assertions
-4. Teardown
+5. Teardown

 An example of this structure is shown below.